 Plan a trip this fall across Agawa Canyon on a train.
-The spectacular Agawa Canyon Train Tours explore the Canadian shield with its rugged beauty, untouched forests and beautiful rivers.
+The spectacular Agawa Canyon Train Tours explore the Canadian Shield with its rugged beauty, untouched forests and beautiful rivers.

 You can discover the beauty of this amazing region by embarking on your own wonderful journey by train.
 The views along this journey will blow your mind, you will see vast, magical forests, sparkling rivers, incredible rock formations and so much more.